Do What U Want: Critical reception

 Jim Farber of New York Daily News gave the song four out of five stars, saying that the "music provides its own quirk.
 To match the R&B-style beat — and the guest appearance by R. Kelly — Gaga finds a new soul edge to her voice.
 She belts, scoring a hit in every sense."
 Slate magazine's Aisha Harris felt that Gaga and Kelly's efforts worked "surprisingly well".
 Nidhi Tewari of International Business Times said that Gaga sounded her "rebellious best" on the upbeat song.
 Lewis Corner from Digital Spy gave the song four out of five stars, stating that its "ear-snagging melody revives some of her earlier pop perfection."
 Hilary Hughes from Esquire felt that Kelly's guest appearance on the song, improved its quality much more than the preceding single "Applause".
 Hughes added that Gaga's Whitney Houston-esque vocals are elevated further by Kelly's "standard, soaring tenor".
 "Do What U Want" was listed as one of the 100 Best Songs Of 2013 by Rolling Stone, ranked at number 17.

 A mixed review came from Kyle Anderson from Entertainment Weekly, who felt that Gaga and Kelly's vocals track did not "come together" since Gaga's singing style interfered with the composition of the song as well as Kelly's R&B vocals.
 Anderson also felt that the lyrics sung by Kelly were rehash and subpar.
 He concluded saying that the song is "an intriguing mind-meld nonetheless".
 Marc Hogan from Spin magazine said that the song was "as usual" about fame but felt that the cover art complemented the theme the song portrayed.
 In 2015, Daisy Jones of Dazed said "Do What U Want" was one of the most controversial songs ever because of its theme and Kelly's involvement.
 Jones said the song provoked controversy "for all the wrong reasons."
+In a 2025 piece by The Independent, Adam White remarked, "it's not a terrible track by any means, carried by its own slinky menace, but the sleaze oozing out of it means it's probably best forgotten."